-The result of all this research has led us to believe that we can enhance our students’ classroom experience, build skills, and increase knowledge while delighting them with socially relevant activities.
 For the past year, we’ve been gathering and testing different ways to bring kinesthetic grammar into the classroom, and we are pleased to say that our latest book, 60 Kinesthetic Grammar Activities, will be out this spring from Alphabet Publishing.
+An ebook is also now available here.

 Throughout the process of researching and writing, we’ve learned that kinesthetic grammar is useful at the practice stage because it offers a window into developing language.
 When students struggle to place themselves on a cline, it’s clear they are not sure about meaning.
 When they perform an action, they reveal their degree of fluency, whether it is through multiple uh, uh, uhs, or incorporating target language easily.
 (Often confidence is accompanied by jokes and laughter.)